 - Medicines (e.g. certain antibiotics, some cancer medicines, aspirin and some diuretics).

 - Earwax build-up — excessive amounts of earwax can block your ear canal, causing hearing loss and irritation to the ear drum, which can cause tinnitus.

 - Ear inflammation (otitis media or otitis externa) or eardrum perforation.

 - Otosclerosis, a condition that usually runs in families and affects the tiny bones in the middle ear.

 - Meniere’s disease — a condition that affects the middle ear and causes tinnitus, hearing loss, vertigo and a sensation of fullness in the ear.

 - Head injury (usually linked to tinnitus in only one ear).

 - Acoustic neuroma — a type of non-cancerous tumour of the nerve that controls hearing and balance.
 Acoustic neuroma usually causes one-sided tinnitus.

 - High blood pressure and abnormalities in the blood vessels in the head or neck can cause a pulsatile form of tinnitus (a rhythmical noise that is in time with your heart beat).

 Tinnitus retraining or desensitisation can help reduce your awareness of tinnitus and help you to notice it less.
-The treatment involves listening to a customised music programme (in the background) through a wearable device.
+This treatment involves listening to a customised music programme (in the background) through a wearable device, in combination with counselling.